Were We Alone?

 In the photo is Jack Schwartzman, prolific author, author of Rebels of Individualism; Phil Finkelstein, Director of the Henry George School, and author of this article which we enjoyed, The next 100 years of Progress and Poverty

 And behind them is Wylie Young, author of Antidote to Madness - What every high school student should know, but which very few of our best educated people either know or understand – we’re going to read that - and he was still writing pamphlets at the age of 94.
 From what we’ve read, there’s very, very good writing associated with Henry Georgists, as if in writing about the teacher people are infused with a little of his talent.
 His approach of rigorous enquiry and clear communication perhaps has an influence, and certainly people will be infused with the certain knowledge that they are writing the truth, which, of course, has to be inspiring.

 Weirdly, one of the people in the photograph looks very much like someone the band knows, but there’s no way he could have been in Philadelphia in 1989, unless he was whisked there in a flying saucer without his knowledge; but this isn’t the site for that kind of stuff.

 In the index of the School of Cooperative Individualism, we came across this photograph of George Collins with Henry George taken in 1971.
-George Collins wrote a very good piece about the life of Henry George which we drew on for our little piece about HG, this is it here.
+George Collins wrote a very good piece about the life of Henry George which was the first of many we read.
+We drew on George's piece for our little piece about HG, this is it here.

 Drawing by J. W. Bengough, from The Public, 1905